Bimbourie

-Bimbourie is a locality situated in the Mallee region.
+Bimbourie is a locality situated in the Mallee region in Victoria, Australia.
 The place by road, is situated about 13 kilometres from Nandaly and 22 kilometres from Sea Lake, Victoria.

-The place name Bimbourie is thought to be derived from the local Aboriginal word Bimbogrie meaning "well dug by Aborigines".
+The place name Bimbourie is thought to be derived from an Aboriginal word Bimbogrie meaning "well dug by Aboriginal people".

 Bimbourie Post Office opened on 9 June 1911 and closed in 1914.